 If you are a person or merchant who provides money, goods or services, you are guilty of credit card fraud if you intentionally:

 - Provide goods when paid with a card you know is stolen, forged, expired or revoked

 - Fail to provide the services or goods you told the credit card company you provided

 Credit card fraud under these sections is a Class 2 misdemeanor if the value of the crime is less than $500 in any six-month period.
 If the value exceeds $500 in that period, it is a Class I felony punishable by three to eight months in jail, if you have no prior record.

 If you make a false statement in applying for credit, it is a Class 2 misdemeanor.
 Similarly, if you falsely report your credit card stolen or claim you did not receive the goods you paid for, it is a Class 2 misdemeanor.

 Do not face credit card fraud charges in Greensboro alone

-Attorneys at The Clifford Division have the legal and technical knowledge to obtain fair treatment in court.
+Attorneys at Clifford & Harris, PLLC have the legal and technical knowledge to obtain fair treatment in court.
 If you are under investigation or have been arrested for credit card fraud, contact us at 336-574-2788 or online to set up a free consultation with a qualified lawyer.